farrisric/npl/README.md

 Here’s a revised version without using lists:

 This example demonstrates how to perform a Monte Carlo simulation using NPL.
 First, pre-trained topological coefficients are loaded to guide the simulation.
 A truncated octahedral Pt151Cu50 nanoparticle is then initialized as the system for the simulation.
-The Monte Carlo simulation is set up with a temperature parameter of β = 250 and a total of 10,000 steps.
+The Monte Carlo simulation is set up with a temperature parameter of 250 K and a total of 10,000 steps.
 Once the simulation is executed, the positions of the nanoparticle atoms are optimized.
 Finally, the optimized positions are printed for analysis.

 ```python